 Synopsis: Two young British soldiers during the First World War, are given an impossible mission: deliver a message, deep in enemy territory, that will stop their own men, and Blake’s own brother, from walking straight into a deadly trap.

-Oscar Prospects: Sam Mendes is already an Oscar winner for American Beauty, but he hasn’t made anything Oscar-worthy in at least last 10 years.
-That certainly changed this year with 1917.
-Everyone, including critics and HFPA (who handed Best Drama to the film), seems to be in love with the film.
+Oscar Prospects: In the end, it seems like ‘1917’ will easily win the race.
+After Golden Globes, PGA and DGA wins, 1917 Best Picture win feels almost inevitable.
+Sam Mendes Best Picture Oscar for American Beauty in 2000.
+Exactly 20 years later, he is set to repeat the feat.
+Everyone — both critics and audiences — seems to be in love with the film.
 In a preferential ballot system of voting, the film that’s most universally likely tends to win.
-Which means, 1917 is the second favorite to win the top prize.
+Which means, 1917 is the favorite to win the top prize.

 Read More in Oscar Predictions: